GLACIS·US state AI laws·Colorado·Updated 5 May 2026

 18 min read

 On May 17, 2024, Colorado Governor Jared Polis signed SB 24-205, making Colorado the first US state to enact comprehensive legislation regulating AI systems used in consequential decisions.
-Effective June 30, 2026 (postponed from the original February 1, 2026 date), the law establishes mandatory requirements for developers and deployers of high-risk AI systems.[1][2]
+The Act’s effective date was postponed once already (from Feb 1, 2026 to June 30, 2026) by SB 25B-004, and as of May 2026 it sits at a second inflection: enforcement is stayed by federal-court order, and a Polis-backed replacement bill is in committee.[1][2][CO5][CO8]

-The Colorado AI Act targets algorithmic discrimination—AI-driven bias in employment, housing, credit, healthcare, education, insurance, government services, and legal services.
-Unlike the EU AI Act's prescriptive approach, Colorado requires "reasonable care" and provides an affirmative defense for organizations following recognized risk management frameworks like NIST AI RMF and ISO 42001.[3]
+As enacted, the Colorado AI Act targets algorithmic discrimination — AI-driven bias in employment, housing, credit, healthcare, education, insurance, government services, and legal services.
+It requires “reasonable care” and provides a rebuttable presumption for organizations following recognized risk-management frameworks like NIST AI RMF and ISO/IEC 42001.[3]
+The replacement, SB 26-189, would pivot to a disclosure-and-recordkeeping regime, drop mandatory impact assessments and the rebuttable-presumption framework, raise the “substantial factor” threshold to “materially influence,” remove legal services from coverage, and push the effective date to January 1, 2027.[CO8][CO9][CO10]

 Jun 30, 2026